Borgerod/ProSpector/README.md

    - [ ] ...

 ### Extractor Optimization:
-''' Use practises from "clean code" to optimize and objectify the code
+Use practises from "clean code" to optimize and convert code to OOP..
    - [x] Renovation of GulesiderExtractor
    - [x] Renovation of ProffExtractor
    - [x] Renovation of _1881Extractor